T1To48/4W_JAVASCRIPT_excersices/README.md

 # 4W_JAVASCRIPT_excersices

+Javascript excercises, beginners-level , to help understand the LOGIC of Javascript.

 I have used the sub-topics as file names and in each file organized all the excercises that belong to each sub-topic. here are the links for every sub-topic file alone.